How to Ensure Safety While Showing Fire Damaged Property to Buyers

 Protect yourself legally.
 Before anyone steps foot on the property, require them to sign a liability waiver, often called a “Hold Harmless” agreement.

-This legal document ensures the potential buyer acknowledges the risks involved in entering a damaged property and agrees not to hold the seller or agent liable for any injuries that might occur.
-Consult with a real estate attorney to draft a waiver specific to your local laws.
+This legal document guarantees that the prospective buyer recognizes the hazards associated with accessing a compromised property and consents to not hold the seller or agent responsible for any injuries that may arise.
+Seek the assistance of a real estate lawyer to create a waiver tailored to your regional regulations.

 The Buddy System